-As the Fund increases in size, it will obtain more investment exposure to Property by buying units in the Wholesale Portfolio.
-The Wholesale Portfolio Manager is constantly looking for further suitable investment opportunities, consistent with its investment strategy, and to increase its level of diversification.
+As the Fund increases in size, it will obtain more investment exposure to property by buying units in the Wholesale Portfolio.
+Booster, also being the manager for the Wholesale Portfolio, is constantly looking for further suitable investment opportunities, consistent with its investment strategy, and to increase its level of diversification.